 On Friday, New Jersey reported a total 1,143,855 cases of COVID-19 — the disease caused by the novel coronavirus — since March 4, 2020, when the first case was identified in the state.
 These include infections lab-confirmed by a PCR test and those considered likely as a result of antigen testing.
 That represents an increase of 2,236, which is 0.7% lower than the number of new cases reported on Thursday.
 About 12% of New Jerseyans in total have contracted COVID-19.

-Lab-confirmed deaths attributed to the virus increased by three to 14,425.
+The total number of deaths attributed to the virus increased by 19 to 27,307.
 Deaths are not always reported as confirmed on the same day in which they occur.
-Including 1,789 probable deaths as of Wednesday, the total number believed to have died due to COVID-19 is now 16,214.
-About 6.5% of all known cases in New Jerseyans have resulted in lab-confirmed deaths.
+About 10% of deaths were not lab-confirmed but are deemed likely due to COVID-19.
+The state’s COVID-19 death rate is 2.9 per 1,000 people, with about 2.8% of all known cases in New Jerseyans having resulted in death.

 The graphics below show data dating to the beginning of the pandemic.